 Store your leftovers in a sealable container in the fridge for 3-4 days.
 You can also freeze it for up to 6 months.
 Once your pork is done cooking there will be a lot of liquid from the fat rendering out and some water.
 You can remove it before storing or leave it for extra flavor and juiciness.
 It will solidify when chilled but will turn back into a liquid once reheated.

 - Instant Pot or electric pressure cooker or slow cooker

-- 2-3 tbsp liquid smoke
+- 2-3 tablespoon liquid smoke

-- 2-3 tbsp kosher salt
+- 2-3 tablespoon kosher salt

-- Add pork to Instant Pot and pour both the liquid smoke and salt on top.
-This is to taste and you can add more of both at the end but you can't take it away!
-Pour in 1 cup of water to InstantPot and lock lid into place.
-For the slow cooker, no water is needed, just place the lid on top.
+- Add the pork to the Instant Pot and pour both the liquid smoke and salt on top.
+This is to taste and you can add more of both at the end but you can't take it away.
+Lock the lid into place on the Instant Pot and make sure the steam valve is closed.

 - Always read the instruction manual that came with your Instant Pot or electric pressure cooker and follow all safety guidelines.